first lien

 first-class mail 〈美〉一类邮件 在美国,普通邮件〔general mail〕分为四类:一类邮件为书信和其他书面材料;二类邮件为报纸和杂志;三类邮件为书籍和小册子等;四类邮件为商品(包括农产品与工业品)。与普通邮件相对的则为挂号邮件〔registered mail〕。

-right of first refusal Read More »
+first-class mail Read More »

 first-inventor defense.
 Patents.
 In a suit alleging infringement of a business-method patent, a statutory affirmative defense made out by showing that the defendant was using the business method commercially for at least a year before the plaintiff filed the patent application. • The First Inventor Defense Act of 1999 is codified at 35 USCA §